How to Train Your Kitten to Use the Litter Box: Expert Advice, Tips & Tricks

 One of the most common reasons that your cat suddenly stops using the litter box is that it needs to be cleaned.
 Cats are generally very clean creatures, so they may refuse to use the litter box if they feel it is too dirty or they don’t have room to go.
 Keeping to a regular cleaning schedule can help prevent this.

-He Doesn’t Like the Litter/Box
+They Don’t Like the Litter/Box

 As cats get older, their preferences might change.
 Even if you’ve used a particular type of litter for years, your cat may suddenly grow tired of it.
-Or, he could have an allergy or sensitivity to certain types of litter.
+Or, they could have an allergy or sensitivity to certain types of litter.

-He Doesn’t Like the Location of the Litter Box
+They Don’t Like the Location of the Litter Box

 Health Problems

-If you’ve tried all of the above and your cat still won’t use the litter box or is going somewhere else, he could be suffering from a health problem.
+If you’ve tried all of the above and your cat still won’t use the litter box or is going somewhere else, they could be suffering from a health problem.
 For example, cats that have been declawed may not use the litter box after the declawing surgery because their paws are more sensitive and it causes them pain.
 They begin to associate that pain with the litter box even after their paws have healed.

 Your cat could also be suffering from a kidney infection, kidney disease, or other health issues.
 This especially happens in cats that are older, but it can happen in younger cats too.
 Sometimes, the problem isn’t that they don’t want to use the litter box, they just don’t make it in time.
 Other times, using the litter box could be uncomfortable.
 If you suspect your cat is suffering from a health issue, it is best to talk to your vet for a proper diagnosis and treatment.

 Training your kitten to use the litter box isn’t that difficult once you know what you’re doing and you have the right supplies.
 Cats are smart animals and it shouldn’t take them long to figure out what to do.
-But sometimes cats can be picky.
+But sometimes, cats can be picky.
 If they are struggling, you may have to try making changes to the type of litter, the box itself, or the location of the box until you find what works best for your cat.

 Featured Image Credit: Albina Tiplyashina, Shutterstock